w3c/ColorWeb-CG/png_cicp_chunk_proposal.md

 * does not require the presence of iCCP chunk and embedded ICC profiles

 ## Strawman approach
+[H.273](https://www.itu.int/rec/T-REC-H.273/en) specifies a controlled vocabulary for the parameterization of color space information.

 Define a cICP chunk that contains the 7 bytes necessary to carry the H.273 color space parameters: